George Hunnisett (1802 - 1866)

-Census records suggest that George was born in about 1802 but no records have been found to verify this or to show who his parents were.
-The first definite fact is that in Westham on 11 August 1822 George married Mary Putland who was born there in about 1805, the daughter of John and Mary (née Trill).
+George must have been brought up mostly in Hastings along with his half-siblings.
+In Westham on 11th August 1822 George married Mary Putland who was born there in about 1805, the daughter of John and Mary (née Trill).

 George and Mary are known to have had the following children baptised in Westham:

 5 Oct 1823

 16 Apr 1826